LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Add Audit Logs in subnav for admin pages
+* Updates for change in route to audit page with eventType as a url parameter

 ### version 2.219.0
 *Released*: 22 September 2022